AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---

+I am a product design engineer at Apple.

 **I engineer new technology, from circuits to mechanisms to applications**.
 My multidisciplinary background in mechanical engineering & human-computer interaction supports **designing & implementing systems from the fundamental mechanics to the end application**.
 I have been privileged to pursue these projects at places like the **University of Chicago, Meta (Reality Labs), and KAIST**.